 It is the day before All Souls Day,

-and it seems appropriate today that we join friends and family as they visit the graves of their loved ones, for we will visit a couple of the many WWI cemeteries that dot this part of the world, and pay homage on this All Saints Day.
-It is also Hallowe’en, or Hallows Day, which is not a very celebrated holiday in Europe.
-The French in particular hate and shun it, and here in Belgium we see only the odd reference to it.
+and it seems appropriate today that we join friends and family as they visit the graves of their loved ones, for we will visit a couple of the many WWI cemeteries that dot this part of the world and pay homage on this All Saints Day.
+It is also Hallowe’en, or Hallows Day, which is not celebrated in Europe.
+The French, in particular, hate and shun it, and here in Belgium, we see only the odd reference to it.

 “In Flanders Fields”

 We start our day in the town of Ypres, or Ieper, once one of the wealthiest cities in the world.
-It was the scene of some of the most vicious fighting in WWI, as the British fought to maintain control of the town, sacrificing countless soldiers’ lives, and destroying the entire town in the process.
+It was the scene of some of the most vicious fighting in WWI, as the British fought to maintain control of the town, sacrificing countless soldiers’ lives and destroying the entire town.
 We arrive at the beautiful Cloth Hall in the center of Ypres.
-It is the home of “In Flanders Fields”, an incredibly moving museum dedicated to helping the world understand the horror of WWI.
-We learn that the very building the museum is housed in, this Cloth Hall, was the largest non-church building built in Europe until after WWI, and was completely leveled by shelling during the war and then painstakingly rebuilt.
-We are reminded of something we sort-of knew, that WWI was the first war in which the full technology of industrialization was engaged in producing the instruments of war.
-As recently even as the Boer War, the cavalry had had a major role.
+It is the home of “In Flanders Fields,” an incredibly moving museum dedicated to helping the world understand the horror of WWI.
+We learn that the very building the museum is housed in, this Cloth Hall, was the largest non-church building built in Europe until after WWI and was completely levelled by shelling during the war and then painstakingly rebuilt.
+We are reminded of something we knew, WWI was the first war in which the full technology of industrialization was engaged in producing the instruments of war.
+As recently as the Boer War, the cavalry had had a major role.
 In WWI, the cavalry sat and waited, with nothing to do; in the Boer War, bayonets were the way death was inflicted.
 Virtually every soldier in WWI had a bayonet, and they were useless against machine guns and shells that could fly 20 kilometres through the air.
-The museum was opened only in 1996, and, interactive and involving as so many newer museums are, it brings the experience home, and helps us to truly understand, if that is possible, the magnitude of WWI, and the folly of leaders who fight wars without purpose, sacrificing human lives for their vanity.
-All Souls indeed.
+The museum was opened only in 1996, and, interactive and involving as so many newer museums are, it brings the experience home and helps us to truly understand, if that is possible, the magnitude of WWI and the folly of leaders who fight wars without purpose, sacrificing human lives for their vanity.
+All Souls, indeed.

 From Ypres, it is a short drive to the Canadian Memorial.
-Much smaller than the memorial at Vimy Ridge, it is not a cemetery or a place where the names of the fallen are recorded: it is the scene of the first mustard gas attack launched by the Germans during the war, an attack that happened to blow over the Canadian position, and one that signaled a major evolution in fighting: chemical warfare.
-We drive through the narrow lanes and backroads of Flanders, carefully moving the passenger side off the road, but not too far, lest it falls into the very deep ditches, whenever another car approaches.
-There is still occasional evidence of the war – large craters, used by resourceful farmers as watering holes for their livestock.
-The farmers still harvest a horrible, deadly crop every spring, when they plow their fields: hundreds of tonnes of unexploded munitions rise from the earth, including many chemical weapons.
+Much smaller than the memorial at Vimy Ridge, it is not a cemetery or a place where the names of the fallen are recorded: it is the scene of the first mustard gas attack launched by the Germans during the war, an attack that happened to blow over the Canadian position, and one that signalled a major evolution in fighting: chemical warfare.
+We drive through Flanders’s narrow lanes and backroads, carefully moving the passenger side off the road, but not too far, lest it falls into the very deep ditches whenever another car approaches.
+There is still occasional evidence of the war – large craters used by resourceful farmers as watering holes for their livestock.
+The farmers still harvest a horrible, deadly crop every spring when they plow their fields: hundreds of tonnes of unexploded munitions rise from the earth, including many chemical weapons.
 These chemical weapons are carefully stockpiled: there is still no known safe method of disposing of them.

-We drive silently back to Gent, lost in our thoughts, crying; the grey day well complementing the images and sights we have seen today.
+We drive silently back to Ghent, lost in our thoughts, crying; the grey day complemented the images and sights we have seen today.